akhilamanoharan2017/akhilamanoharan2017/README.md

 - 👋 Hi, I’m Akhila Manoharan
-- 👀Interested in IT field such as machine learning,web development,& in architecture,agro industries.
+- 👀 Interested in IT field such as machine learning,web development,& in architecture,agro industries.
-- 🌱 Pursuing Btech Computer Science and Engineering from Cochin University of Science And Technology, Kalamassery
+- 🌱 Btech Computer Science and Engineering from Cochin University of Science And Technology, Kalamassery
 - 💞️ I’m looking to collaborate on companies that provide internships on various fields such as web development,Data Science, digital marketing , buisiness management ....

 - 📫 How to reach me : akhilamanoharan2017@gmail.com